kushaljuneja/writings.kushaljuneja.in/writings/content/on-forecasting-indian-monsoon-2025-part001.md

 > **Above Normal Rainfall** \\( \coloneqq \\) \\( AISMR_T \\) \\(\\ge \\) 105 %  \\( LTA_T \\)
 >
 > **Below Normal Rainfall** \\( \coloneqq \\) \\( AISMR_T \\)  \\(\leq \\) 95 %  \\( LTA_T \\)

+We analyse how the AISMR and LTA has evolved since the 1950s till present.

 | year | AISMR (in mm) | LTA (in mm) | status     |
 | ---: | ------------: | ----------: | ---------: |